Computing the dimension of ideals in group algebras, with an application to coding theory: Ideal dimension

 Let $x$ be a transcendental element over $\FF$ and let $X$ be the diagonal matrix with eigenvalues $1,x,\ldots,x^{m-1}$, where $m$ is the size of the matrix $M$.
 Let $z^k g(z,x)$ be the characteristic polynomial of the matrix $XM$, where $z\nmid g(z,x)$.
 Then

 \end{corollary}

-\begin{remark} If in Corollary~\ref{charpoly} we let $x$ be a random element in $\FF$ (or a suitable algebraic extension field), we obtain a faster randomized algorithm to compute the dimension of $I$.
-Such an approach works well in practice, and we can increase the probability of obtaining the correct result by repeating the computation for different random values of $x$. \end{remark}
+\begin{remark} If in Corollary~\ref{charpoly} we let $x$ be a random element in $\FF$ (or an element of a suitable algebraic extension field), a faster randomized algorithm to compute the dimension of $I$ is obtained.
+This approach works well in practice, and the chance of obtaining the correct result can be improved by repeating the computation for different random values of $x$. \end{remark}